wp-plugins/wpfront-notification-bar/readme.txt

 Notification bar doesn’t display on the wp-admin pages, except on the notification bar settings page.
 On the settings page it acts as a preview so that you can see the changes you make.

+= How do I stop the bar from displaying for logged in users? =

+The new version(1.3) allows you to filter the bar based on user roles.
+In this case you need to select the “Guest users” option.

 == Screenshots ==

 1. Bar on top.